 Select the Right Filter for Your Aquarium

 Fish go potty in the same place they live, so a good aquarium filter is essential!
 Most filters today do all three stages of filtration pretty well and are usually rated for specific tank sizes.
-If you want fish that are a little messier, like goldfish or cichlids, or fish that might have babies or get a lot larger, buying a slightly oversized model is a good idea.
+If you want to keep fish that are a little messier, like goldfish or cichlids, or fish that might have babies or get a lot larger, buying a slightly oversized model is a good idea.
 If your filter uses a drop-in cartridge, rinse it weekly and replace it once a month.
 If you have a canister filter, check media regularly and clean or replace them as necessary.

 Reduce Fish Stress with Natural Cover and Hiding Places

-Some fish are open water swimmers, but most need cover in the form of plants and other decorations to feel safe and find a home.
-They may hide or get picked on if there isn’t enough structure in the tank and fish that are stressed out all the time are more likely to get sick.
+Some fish are open water swimmers, but most need cover in the form of plants, rocks and other decorations to feel safe and find a home.
+They may hide or get picked on if there isn't enough structure in the tank and fish that are stressed out all the time are more likely to get sick.
 When you start stocking your tank, add one or two new decorations each time you add new fish so the newcomers have fresh places to go.

 Research the Right Types of Fish for Your Aquatic Environment